venturaEffect/the_consciousness_ai/README.md

 ### Overview

-VideoLLaMA3 supports processing live video or frames from simulations in real time.
-This helps the AI agent interpret its environment dynamically, especially in an Unreal Engine simulation.
+The design incorporates VideoLLaMA3 for processing live video or frames from simulations in real time, enabling AI agents to interpret their environment dynamically, especially in Unreal Engine simulations.

 ### Requirements